 Kaplan - My salvation was Kaplan test tutoring, they specialist in standardized testing.
 I started over learning middle school math through high school beginning with prime numbers in workbook 1.
 I spent the summer tackling this goal with daily lessons.
 To my surprise I found learning math was not so bad.
 I was able to stay awake and I felt good when tracking progress.
 What I was learning all made common sense, fit together nicely, and my confidence grew.
 The next time I took the GMAT, I had a score that opened the door to begin a masters' degree.
 I was able to just let go of all those math phobia feelings blow away for good and the education helped to tackle a statistics class.

 Kahn Academy - The best free and accessible resource is Kahn Academy.
 The online video library on a wealth of subjects.
 You can do a complete review or zero in on advanced topics to review.
 You can learn and work at your own pace.
 You can fast forward, rewind, repeat videos, stop and work out a problem on your own, all without having to consider other students’ or the teacher’s pace.
 There are an incredible amount of math problems for all grade levels.

-FAST Mentoring - An Atlanta student tutoring group with some superstar math tutors.
-Consider a trial lesson, they are crazy passionate about tutoring, and your success most of all.
+FAST Mentoring - This Atlanta student tutoring group has some superstar math tutors.
+Consider a trial lesson, tutors at Fast Mentoring are passionate about tutoring, and your success most of all.